Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

 Riga Energy Agency

 In the EU, municipalities are increasingly developing “smart” solutions for urban infrastructures and their integration.
 Frequently, the vision of a “smart city” is portrayed as key for sustainable, climate-friendly municipalities.
 To implement this vision, it will be vital to involve different stakeholders and learn from each other.

-adelphi is responsible for the overall coordination of the project as well as for organizing the stakeholder dialogue in Germany. adelphi will also contribute to practical guidelines and policy recommendations for cities, national governments and the EU.
+adelphi research is responsible for the overall coordination of the research project as well as for organizing the stakeholder dialogue in Germany. adelphi research will also contribute to practical guidelines and policy recommendations for cities, national governments and the EU.